 “For me, it usually depends on how technically demanding the course is,” says Sho-Air TWENTY20 pro rider Savilia Blunk.
 “With the full-suspension, you obviously have more suspension, which gives you less fatigue over the course of a race.
 But the hardtail can also be quite nimble on the climbs.
 Usually with courses with a lot of natural technical features, like rocks and roots, I’ll choose the full-suspension.
 But on more of a climber’s style course with smoother terrain, I’ll for for the hardtail.”

 Pro racers have the luxury of choice, however, and most amateurs don’t want to splash down the cash for two different bikes for XC racing.
 So if you could have only one, which is best for you?
+And if you're not planning on racing, you still need to know about the unique characteristics of hardtail and full-suspension mountain bikes.
 Let’s break down the differences.

 The hardtail mountain bike is a timeless design, and it’s what helped proliferate the sport from the antics of small pockets of ragtag cycling rebels into the worldwide phenomenon we know and love today.
 A hardtail bike has a rigid frame, meaning that there are no suspension components.
 But the typical hardtail bike will be mated to a suspension fork, meaning that the front end of the bike has some vertical travel to soak up the bumps, ruts, and big hits that a rider will encounter on the trail or racecourse.
 A full-suspension bike is nearly identical to a hardtail bike, save for one major difference: In addition to a suspension fork, the full-suspension bike also has a rear shock, along with pivot points in key areas of the frame, in order for the bike’s rear-end to travel up and down to further isolate the rider from rock, roots, and other rough spots on the trail or racecourse.